NoopurWagh/Portfolio/Marathon Data Analysis/readme.md

 ## Data Loading

-We loaded the ultra marathon dataset into Python using Pandas, enabling us to perform data exploration and analysis.
+I loaded the ultra marathon dataset into Python using Pandas, enabling me to perform data exploration and analysis.

 ## Data Cleaning and Transformation

-We cleaned and transformed the dataset by sorting data for 50-mile races in 2020, combining 50k and 50-mile races, applying filters, fixing data types, and renaming columns to prepare it for analysis.
+I cleaned and transformed the dataset by sorting data for 50-mile races in 2020, combining 50k and 50-mile races, applying filters, fixing data types, and renaming columns to prepare it for analysis.

 ## Data Analysis

-Using Pandas, NumPy, and Matplotlib, we analyzed the cleaned and transformed data by plotting charts and graphs to visualize athlete performances, speed differences between genders, age group performances in 50-mile races, and seasonal trends in races.
+Using Pandas, NumPy, and Matplotlib, I analyzed the cleaned and transformed data by plotting charts and graphs to visualize athlete performances, speed differences between genders, age group performances in 50-mile races, and seasonal trends in races.

 ## Observations